Explorer Post 1010 has four engineering projects.

 Academy of Model Aeronautics (AMA).

-The regional tournament is in late spring at Hollywood MD or on-line.
+The regional tournament is in late spring on-line.

 We have had a team in the program since 2016.
 We have done very well in